AlexanderEggers/repolizer/README.md

 =====
 [![Download](https://api.bintray.com/packages/mordag/android/repolizer-core/images/download.svg) ](https://bintray.com/mordag/android/repolizer-core/_latestVersion)

+**Important: This library is deprecated and won't be supported with new feature (major bugs are still going to be fixed).
+Please open an issue in case of any blocking issues.**

 Repolizer is generating the backend related classes for your Android/Java project.
 Backends are usually complex, containing a lot of potential errors and consuming most of the development time.

 Repolizer provides you with a solution using a handful of annotations and adapters.
 The library is designed to give you access to a full stack of implementations (downloading, caching, converting, persisting).
 You can use the default implementations or write your own adapters (like if you want to use your own http client).